badaisamoedra/KuduRepo/README.md

 # KuduRepo

 ## Local Install ##
+1. Open the KuduProject folder.
-1. This was originally an azure site created with the `--git` flag.
+2. This was originally an azure site created with the `--git` flag.
 Therefore delete the .git folder and .gitignore files first.
-2. `azure site create --git someveryuniquename` replace "someveryuniquename" with a very unique name.  ;p
+3. `azure site create --git someveryuniquename` replace "someveryuniquename" with a very unique name.  ;p
-3. `azure site deploymentscript --node`
+4. `azure site deploymentscript --node`

 Invalid start-up command "ng build" in package.json.
 Please use the format "node < script relative path>".